Simulation-Based Prior Knowledge Elicitation for Parametric Bayesian Models: Case Studies

 The probability parameter $\theta_i$ is predicted by a continuous predictor $x$ with an intercept $\beta_0$ and slope $\beta_1$.
 We assume normal priors for the regression coefficients, with mean $\mu_k$ and standard deviation $\sigma_k$ for $k=0,1$.
 Through the logit-link function, the probability $\theta_i$ is mapped to the scale of the linear predictor.
 The objective is to learn the hyperparameters $\lambda_k=(\mu_k, \sigma_k)$ based on expert knowledge.

-\paragraph{Elicitation Procedure \& Optimization} The analyst selects as target quantities the expected number of patients who died within five years for different numbers of axillary nodes $x_i$, with $i = 0, 5, 10, 15, 20, 25, 30$.
-Furthermore, we define the ideal expert by the following true hyperparameters $\lambda^*=(\mu_0=-0.51, \sigma_0=0.06, \mu_1=0.26, \sigma_1=0.04)$.
+\paragraph{Elicitation procedure \& optimization} The analyst selects as target quantities the expected number of patients who died within five years for different numbers of axillary nodes $x_i$, with $i = 0, 5, 10, 15, 20, 25, 30$.
+The expert is queried for each selected design point using a quantile-based elicitation procedure.
+We define the ideal expert by the following true hyperparameters $\lambda^*=(\mu_0=-0.51, \sigma_0=0.06, \mu_1=0.26, \sigma_1=0.04)$.
 The specification of the algorithm parameters for the optimization procedure can be found in Appendix \ref{app:diagnostics-binom}.

-The convergence diagnostics check follows the same procedure as discussed for Case Study~1, and showed successful convergence.
-A summary of the diagnostic results can be found in Appendix \ref{fig:conv-diag-binom}.
+The convergence diagnostics check follows the same procedure as discussed for Case Study~1, and showed successful convergence (see Appendix \ref{fig:conv-diag-binom}).